 The hospital has a wide variety of departments and services.
 Interns may be able to pick different centers and clinical areas of the hospital to focus their work on or to spend supplemental time in.

-The hospital offers the following health care departments and services:
+The hospital in Chiang Mai offers the following health care departments and services:

 Interns are allocated different tasks depending on the needs at the office.
 You can be assigned roles in any of the following areas -